 Koha yoga with Ming Janssen

-Ming is running her classes on Tuesday 9.15am across the green at the Vogelmorn Hall.
+Ming is running her classes on Tuesdays 9.15-10.30am across the green at the Vogelmorn Hall, entry from Vennell Street.

 Butoh practice Tuesdays 6-8pm

 Darrell Haddon is running at Butoh practice session with a small group and invites people to join in on Tuesday evenings between 6 and 8pm.
 The first hour is physical exercises and the second hour is Butoh-specific exercises and practice.
 This is open to anyone interested.
-The practice will be limited to about four people and cost is $5 to pay for venue hire.
+The practice is limited to about four people and cost is $5 to pay for venue hire.
 Anyone interested can contact Darrell Haddon at email@example.com or 022 399 8219.